EESSI/docs/docs/site_build/site_cvmfs.md

 **3. Create an easystack file**

-At the time of writing, `Biopython-1.86-gfbf-2025b.eb` was not yet in upsteam EESSI and is quick to install, so this makes for a nice test case for building on top of `EESSI/2025.06` - but feel free to pick anything as a test.
+At the time of writing, `Biopython-1.86-gfbf-2025b.eb` was not yet in upstream EESSI and is quick to install, so this makes for a nice test case for building on top of `EESSI/2025.06` - but feel free to pick anything as a test.

 First, we create the directory `${GH_REPO}/easystacks/${repo_name}`.
 This is a fixed directory naming scheme expected by the EESSI build scripts, so you have to stick to it.